apdlv72/eEEPROM/README.md

 eEEPROM
 =======

-Arduino library to ease the use of the uC's EEPROM.
+Arduino library to ease the usage of the uC's EEPROM.

 It does so by providing some functions and macros to write more complex data than just single bytes.
 The "e" in eEEPROM stands for "easy" and the naming claims to differ as little as possible form the "normal" Arduino EEPROM library such that one can switch back and forth